FailAcademy/learning/web-dev-foundation/_lessons/week-08/02-intro-to-ajax.md

 View the [solution](http://codepen.io/redacademy/pen/NqrmWL).

+---

-## Lab Activity
+## Homework

-In this activity, you're going to build a simple form that fetches data from the OpenWeatherMap API to populate a webpage with the current Vancouver forecast as pictured:
+You're going to build a simple form that fetches data from the OpenWeatherMap API to populate a webpage with the current Vancouver forecast as pictured:

 ![Weather widget prototype](/public/files/labs/ajax-lab.gif)